mangalam-research/wed/README.rst

   functionality wed needs to be used with a server able to save the data and serve it intelligently.

-* Ctrl-. to go into development mode.
+* Ctrl-` to go into development mode.
 This will bring up a log window and allow the use of F2 to dump the element to the console.

 It is possible to run the kitchen sink with a different mode than the